cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     defaultOptions: ViewportInputOptions
 }

-// Warning: (ae-missing-release-tag) "rectangle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 const rectangle: {
     distanceToPoint: typeof distanceToPoint_2;
 };

-// Warning: (ae-missing-release-tag) "RectangleRoiStartEndThresholdTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class RectangleRoiStartEndThresholdTool extends RectangleRoiTool {
     constructor(toolProps?: PublicToolProps, defaultToolProps?: ToolProps);